Propmk/Propmk/README.md

-# Hi there, I'm Protyay 👋
+# Hi there,
+I'm Protyay Kumar Pramanik 👋

 Welcome to my GitHub profile!
 I'm a first-year Software Engineering student with a passion for science, technology, and the universe beyond.
 I’m fascinated by data science and cybersecurity and I'm currently working on various projects to expand my skills in these areas.